 Kern Regional Center wishes to acknowledge the consumers, families, vendors and staff members who participated in the stakeholder meetings and who offered their time and insights to support this effort.
-KRC would also like to thank our community partners, Exceptional Families, Hearts Connection and Delano Association for the Developmentally Disabled (DADD) for assisting KRC in informing the community about the stakeholder meetings.
-In addition, KRC would like to thank DADD and Inyo Mono Association for the Handicapped (IMAH) for hosting community stakeholder meetings.
+KRC would also like to thank our community partners, Exceptional Families and Inyo Mono Association for the Handicapped (IMAH) for hosting community stakeholder meetings.